Marcinthecloud/DSE-Search-iPython-demo/README.md

 # DSE Search iPython Notebook Demo

-This is a quick and iPython demo that utilizes my Solr Amazon Book demo.
+This is an iPython notebook demo that utilizes my Solr Amazon Book demo.
 There is examples of running DSE Search queries in Python.
-It's meant to work like a template to give you ideas on how to execute queries async as well as parsing search results.
+It's meant to work like a template to give you ideas on how to create your own applications with DSE, Python, and DSE Search.

 #####Prerequisites